Imagine you’re running an eCommerce brand and you want to boost your email marketing revenue.

 The reason that segmentation works is that not every customer is at the same stage of the buying process (or customer journey).
 It could be a first-time visitor or a returning customer.
 It could be someone that’s just shopping around or someone who knows the make and model of what he wants to buy, and he’s ready to buy it right now.

-In order to get the sale, you need to change your content to fit the user.
+In order to get the sale, you need to divide your list into customer personas or audience segments and create content to fit each segment.

-Here are the main types of segmentation you could do.
+Here are the main types of segmentation you could use.

-There are four types of customer segmentation models that brands should use to improve their conversions.
+There are four types of market segmentation models that brands should use to improve their conversions.